Thank you for attending Soil School 2017! We hope the day gave you lots of new information and energized you to improve the health of your soil!

 - Jim Labonte, Oregon Department of Agriculture

-Soil School 2017 is sponsored by West Multnomah Soil & Water Conservation District, Tualatin Soil and Water Conservation District, and OSU Extension.
+Soil School 2017 was sponsored by West Multnomah Soil & Water Conservation District, Tualatin Soil and Water Conservation District, and OSU Extension.

 For more information, please call WMSWCD Communications Coordinator Carolyn Lindberg at 503/238-4775, ext.
 101 or email at email@example.com.